top of page

 Telehealth Services

 In 2011, the Association of State and Provincial Psychology Boards (ASPPB), the American Psychological Association (APA), and the Trust began working on a long-term solution for legal and ethical Telemental Health services across state lines.
 The Psychology Interjurisdictional Compact (PSYPACT) was born out of that Task Force and legislation has been introduced, passed, and enacted in numerous state legislatures.
 PSYPACT went "live" on July 1, 2020.
-Dr. Bolnick applied and, on July 31, 2020, ASPPB determined that she had met all requirements and was granted the Authority to Practice Interjurisdictional Telepsychology (APIT) with her "E. Passport".
+Dr. Bolnick applied and, on July 30, 2020, ASPPB determined that she had met all requirements and was granted the Authority to Practice Interjurisdictional Telepsychology (APIT) with her "E. Passport".
 This allows her to practice telehealth from her home state of Illinois to clients residing in and traveling to any participating PSYPACT state.
-The Illinois Psychological Association announced that Dr. Bolnick was one of the first known Illinois Licensed Psychologists to receive her Mobility Credentials making her a Pioneer in this area of growth.
-Click the button below to see if your state has enacted or has current pending PSYPACT legislation.
-States are being added regularly.
+The Illinois Psychological Association announced that Dr. Bolnick was one of the first known Illinois Licensed Psychologists to receive her Mobility Credentials, making her a Pioneer in this area of growth.
+In May 2025, Dr. Bolnick became a Member of the newly created Illinois Psychological Association's PSYPACT Committee.
+Click the button for the most recent information about states that have enacted or have current pending PSYPACT legislation.

 Alabama - AL SB 102 (Enacted 3/18/2021; Effective 6/1/2021)